globus/globus-automate-client/WORKFLOW.md

 non-critical bug fixes, documentation updates, CI/CD changes, dependency updates, or other tooling changes.

-Feature development begins by creating a new branch off of `main`:
+Feature development begins by creating a new branch off of `main`.

+> NOTE: **Shortcut integration**
+>
+> It is recommended that you include the Shortcut story number in the branch name.
+> Doing so allows Shortcut to automatically track the branch
+> and move the associated story through the Shortcut workflow.
+>
+> The only requirement for this to work is to include the text `sc-<STORY_ID>` in the branch name
+> with an appropriate delimiter like `-` or `/`.
+> For example, `support-something/sc-12345` or `fix-something-sc-12345`.

+The script below can create a branch off of `main`:

 ```shell
 read -p "Enter the feature branch name: " BRANCH_NAME

 # Everything below can run unmodified.
 git checkout main
 git pull